pvdabeel/prolog/Documentation/Handbook/23-doc-dependency-ordering.md

 `extconf.rb` hits a `LoadError`, or a CMake `CMAKE_C_COMPILER` check fails because a toolchain component is not yet on `PATH`).

-The scheduler closes this gap in `scheduler:repair_ordering_violations`, keyed only on the generic `order_after` marker (no package-specific logic).
-The repair pass builds an effective dependency graph over all planned rule heads (direct body deps, assumed-dep aliases, RDEPEND configure deps and PDEPEND completion edges), condenses it with Kosaraju's SCC algorithm and assigns waves by longest path over the acyclic condensation.
-Members of a true cycle share a wave; everything acyclic is strictly ordered.
-Because the condensation is a DAG, the pass always converges — a cycle anywhere in the plan can never collapse the ordering of an unrelated acyclic chain (portage-ng#26).

-- `build_pdepend_anchor_map` maps each provider `(C,N)` to its PDEPEND-target
-  heads, and `build_pdepend_closure_map` computes the forward closure of those targets.
-- A consumer outside that closure gets edges to the **install heads** of `P`'s PDEPEND targets — i.e. it is ordered after `P`'s whole post-install group, matching emerge's behaviour.
+The ordering bindings close this gap with a **completion preference** (`ordering:prefers/2` in `Source/Domain/Gentoo/Rules/ordering.pl`): a consumer whose dependency carries an `order_after` anchor on a PDEPEND provider prefers the install heads of that provider's PDEPEND targets — i.e. it is ordered after `P`'s whole post-install group, matching emerge's behaviour (portage-ng#18).

-This bump is made **cycle-safe per target** so it does not collapse densely cyclic toolchain closures (e.g. LLVM):

-- The PDEPEND closure is collapsed to package `(C,N)` identity, so a cycle that is only visible as a grouped or cross-slot literal is still detected.
-- The closure is computed *per PDEPEND target* and cyclic targets are filtered individually, so a consumer is ordered after the provider's *acyclic* post-deps but never after a post-dep that requires it back.
+Because this is a *preference*, not a hard requirement, it is inherently
-- A consumer that is itself a member of the provider's PDEPEND group is never bumped (a sibling must not wait for its sibling).
+cycle-safe: the wave projection accepts each preference exactly when it closes no cycle against the hard edges and the previously accepted preferences.
+A consumer that is itself a member of the provider's PDEPEND group is therefore never bumped — the preference back onto its own group would close a cycle and is dropped silently (portage-ng#19).
+Densely cyclic toolchain closures (e.g. LLVM) are safe for the same
+reason: no preference can collapse the ordering of an acyclic chain elsewhere in the plan (portage-ng#26).

-A fast no-op path leaves plans without any PDEPEND provider unchanged.
+A per-pass PDEPEND anchor index makes the preference lookup cheap; plans without any PDEPEND provider pay only an empty index probe.

 ## How the three approaches compare